Our Circle

 What should I know about working together?

 Working together is a collaborative and gentle process rooted in mutual commitment.
-I invite openness, curiosity, and a willingness to engage with the therapeutic journey, trusting that meaningful growth unfolds in its own time.
-I understand that beginning, or continuing, this work can sometimes feel vulnerable or intimidating, and I strive to meet you with care, patience, and flexibility.
+Our work is most meaningful when there is shared effort and intention.
+I bring presence, care, and clinical knowledge, and invite you to engage with openness both in and between sessions.
+I invite openness, curiosity, and a willingness to engage in the therapeutic journey, trusting that meaningful growth unfolds in its own time.
+I understand this work can feel vulnerable, and I strive to meet you with care, patience, and flexibility.

 We will always move at a pace that feels comfortable and respectful of your needs, adjusting as necessary along the way.
 I believe creativity exists within everyone, and you do not need any artistic experience to engage in art therapy, only an openness to exploring materials and techniques as another way of expressing, understanding, and connecting with yourself.